MicrosoftDocs/Hololens/hololens/hololens-release-notes.md

 ### Install web apps

  > [!Note]
->As of [Windows Holographic, version 21H1](hololens-release-notes.md#windows-holographic-version-21h1), the Office web app will no longer be pre-installed.
+>As of [Windows Holographic, version 21H1](hololens-release-notes.md#windows-holographic-version-21h1), the Office web app is no longer pre-installed.

 You can use the new Edge to install web apps alongside Microsoft Store apps.
 For example, you can install the Microsoft Office web app to view and edit files hosted on SharePoint or OneDrive.
 To install the Office web app, visit https://www.office.com and select the **App Available** or **Install Office** button in the address bar.
 Select **Install** to confirm.